 Trains to Hereford from North, Midlands and South are met by festival buses.
 It’s a beautiful but exacting bike ride, and a stupendous drive from any direction – see travel.

-Parking for this car park costs £7 per day, you can come and go as you please and you will be guaranteed a space whatever the weather.
+Parking for this car park costs £7 per day (2018 prices), you can come and go as you please and you will be guaranteed a space whatever the weather.

-Disabled car parking on the Festival site can also be pre-booked.
-The disabled car park costs £5 per day and can be pre-booked by calling 01497 822 629.
+Disabled car parking on the festival site can also be pre-booked from spring 2019.
+The disabled car park costs £5 per day (2018 prices).

 There will be additional Park and Ride Car Parking available at Clyro Court (Baskerville Hall Hotel), HR3 5LE.